 Why It Works

-Academic research has validated that Seeking Alpha articles predict future stock returns over timeframes from one month to three years.
-The crowd-sourced model surfaces diverse perspectives you won’t find in traditional Wall Street research.
+Academic research has found that Seeking Alpha articles predict future returns over windows from one month to three years.
+The crowd surfaces perspectives you will not get from a single sell-side note.

 What You Get